digidotcom/python-devicecloud/docs/monitor.rst

 Monitor Overview
 ----------------

-Provide access to the device cloud monitor API which can be used to subscribe to topics to receive notifications when data is received on the device cloud.
+Provide access to Device Cloud monitor API which can be used to subscribe to topics to receive notifications when data is received on Device Cloud.

 SCI API Documentation
 ---------------------